-“Inform the people that they must stay in their homes during the dark.
+“Inform the town that they need to stay in their homes during the dark.
 And prepare multiple light sources as a deterrence.”

-That was our entire conversation as we headed back into town and parted.
+That was our entire conversation as we had back into town and went our separate ways.

+It is now noon.
 After the skirmish with the pseudo-vampire, we spent the entire morning burying the dead village chief.
 The pseudo-vampire would not likely appear again till dusk, so I have decided to spend the day looking around the village and besides, it’s lunch time.
 Fighting demons aren’t easy and I’m famished.